dmsul/site-source/content/pages/tutorial_workflow_2project_org.rst

         |── src/

-The key principle here is to preserve the source data for each project which is kept in :code:`src`.
-The rule is that raw data goes from the BLS website or where ever it came from straight into :code:`src` and the raw files are never touched again. *Never manually edit the raw CSV files.* All cleaning is programmatic, which means that you should be able to download the data fresh from the source and immediately run the code.  files from :code:`src` and save them to :code:`data-project-name-data`.
-That way you know that anything not in :code:`src` was created by you and can be deleted as long as you still have the code that created the file in the first place.
+The key principle here is to preserve the source data for each project which is kept in :code:`src/`.
+The rule is that raw data goes from the BLS website or where ever it came from straight into :code:`src/` and the raw files are never touched again. *Never manually edit the raw CSV files.* All cleaning is programmatic, which means that you should be able to download the data fresh from the source and immediately run the code.  files from :code:`src/` and save them to :code:`data-project-name-data/`.
+That way you know that anything not in :code:`src/` was created by you and can be deleted as long as you still have the code that created the file in the first place.

 Define data locations once (and only once)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :code:`util` folder is for scripts that will be used a lot within the data
+The :code:`util/` folder is for scripts that will be used a lot within the data
 cleaning itself but not by any other Python code or projects.
 In fact,
-:code:`util` will often just contain a single file, :code:`env.py`.
+:code:`util/` will often just contain a single file, :code:`env.py`.
 The
 :code:`util/env.py` file contains environmental variables for the project,
 hence the name.
 These are variables like where on the hard drive the raw data
 are stored.
 A basic :code:`util/env.py` file looks like this: